Abaddon16/MERN-boilerplate/README.md

 # MERN-boilerplate
 I forked this repo in the hope to boil down the required files to a minimum working example...
 I didn't realize it pretty much already was.
 Well.
 I have a repo of it now, and I plan to make it more commented and beginner friendly.

+I also plan on testing out ideas and adding more advanced functionality to the files as I learn, and I will attempt to minify that in time as well.
+I want to have this be modular in that each file can be inserted and removed as needed, that each file provides some plug-and-play functionality.

 This is a boilerplate project using the following major technologies:
 - [React](https://facebook.github.io/react/) and [React Router](https://reacttraining.com/react-router/) for the frontend
 - [Express](http://expressjs.com/) and [Mongoose](http://mongoosejs.com/) for the backend